 OICA suggested amendment:

-The following provides a list to which appropriate mitigations shall be considered in the design of a new or modified product or service.
-Within this list there are entries described as mandatory “shall” considerations and those that should be considered if applicable.
+This section provides a list of measures which shall be considered in the design of a new or modified product or service in order to mitigate identified threats and risks.
+Within this list there are entries described as “shall” which are mandatory considerations whereas those described as “should” will be considered if applicable.